Local economic development

-We work with a range of stakeholders, including host country governments, nongovernmental organizations and local communities to support the development of local vendors.
-To become a supplier for ExxonMobil a local vendor must meet our robust safety, technical, environmental and human rights expectations and requirements.
-When possible, we work with businesses owned by local individuals, women and members of historically disadvantaged communities to help them become competitive vendors that can contribute to our business and the long-term economic progress of the community.
+We work with a range of stakeholders, including host governments, nongovernmental organizations, and local communities to support the development of local vendors.
+To become a supplier for ExxonMobil, a local vendor must meet our safety, technical, environmental, and human rights expectations and requirements.
+When possible, we work with businesses owned by local individuals, women, and members of historically disadvantaged communities to help them become competitive vendors that can contribute to our business and the long-term economic progress of the community.

-More information on Sustainable Procurement can be found here.
+More information on sustainable procurement at ExxonMobil can be found here.

 Investments in local communities

-We support economic development of local communities with our investments.
-We engage and collaborate with community members, stakeholders and host governments to develop meaningful projects that help build and sustain economic growth while improving social conditions.
-We consider the development goals of each community when deciding where, when and how best to invest.
+Our investments and activities support economic development of local communities.
+We engage and collaborate with community members, stakeholders, and host governments to develop meaningful projects that help build and sustain economic growth while improving social conditions.
+We consider the development goals of each community when deciding where, when, and how best to invest.

-In addition to investments in local capacity building, ExxonMobil contributes to voluntary social investments worldwide.
-For more information on our global contributions including donations from the ExxonMobil Corporation, visit our Worldwide Giving Report.
+In addition to investments in local capacity building, ExxonMobil and the ExxonMobil Foundation contribute to voluntary social investments worldwide.
+For more information on these global contributions visit our Worldwide Giving Report.